yt-dlp/yt-dlp/README.md

 ### COMPILE

 **For Windows**:
-To build the Windows executable, you must have pyinstaller (and optionally mutagen and Crypto)
+To build the Windows executable, you must have pyinstaller (and optionally mutagen and pycryptodome)

-    python -m pip install --upgrade pyinstaller mutagen Crypto
+    python -m pip install --upgrade pyinstaller mutagen pycryptodome

 Once you have all the necessary dependancies installed, just run `py pyinst.py`.
 The executable will be built for the same architecture (32/64 bit) as the python used to build it.
 It is strongly reccomended to use python3 although python2.6+ is supported.